snknitin/Excel-cheatsheet/README.md

 * If you want to type the formula and siplay it, use a single quote before the = to print the whole formula in that cell(kind of like an escape character)
 * Order of operations : Parentheses, Exponents, Multiplication, Division, Addition, Subtraction

+## Functions

+Unlike formula this isn't user defined.
+Rather it is predefined and already exists

+* VLOOKUP - Provide ranges for the data and give it value or a grade. like 0-60% is F, 60-70 is D, 80-90 is A. You just need to have the lower limits and then the corresponding grades in the column beside it.
+Give this as the table array and lookup values of a particular column and return the value from column 2 in your table array which are the grades